I am an online writer who enjoys writing about modern pop culture.

 However, as expected, there is some danger associated with this, so I would advise you to research this a bit, and perhaps order a guide or go in a group.
 It is a very enjoyable activity that I would recommend to anybody.

-There is so much to do in this country, from visiting amazing landmarks to heading out in Dublin City to sample the nightlife.
+There is so much to do in this country, from visiting amazing landmarks to heading out to Dublin City to sample the nightlife.
 The range of activities truly is astounding, leaving any tourist spoiled for choice.
-Whatever you are into, Irleand has something for everyone.
+Whatever you are into, Ireland has something for everyone.
 There truly is no country like it.